 - Effectively create and maintain MBT models using established techniques and best practices of model-based testing

 - Select, create and maintain test artifacts from MBT models considering risk and value of the features tested

 - Support the organization to improve its quality assurance process to be more constructive and efficient

 To take the ISTQB Advanced Technical Test Analyst Certificate candidates must hold the ISTQB/BCS Foundation certificate.
-In addition course participants are expected to have an understanding of general programming and system architecture concepts.
+It is also suggested that candidates have a minimum of three years' testing experience.

 PLEASE NOTE: Our credit and debit card payment provider is experiencing problems.
 Please use the Purchase Order payment option to secure your places on the course - one of the team will contact you ASAP to arrange payment by BACS.
 Thank you.